The Nissan Note is a small MPV with a spacious interior and frugal engines, but quality of the interior leaves much to be desired

-Practicality is the biggest selling point of the Note.
+Practicality is the biggest selling point of the Nissan Note.
 Thanks to its boxy shape the boot is bigger than most other superminis and there is ample room for four adults to travel in comfort.
-However, the quality of the interior leaves much to be desired – there are hardly any soft to the touch materials.
+However, the quality of the interior leaves much to be desired – there are hardly any soft materials.

-The Note isn’t as exciting to drive as a Fiesta, but the small MPV’s light controls make it very easy to drive and the suspension is comfortable.
-The diesel engines can occasionally be heard in the cabin, but other than that reviewers say it is a very quiet car on the motorway.
+The Nissan Note isn’t as exciting to drive as a Ford Fiesta, but its light controls make it very easy to drive and the suspension is comfortable.
+The diesel engines can occasionally be heard in the cabin, but other than that, it is a very quiet car on the motorway.
 There is a “warm” DIG-S version that has bigger wheels and suspension tweaks that liven up the handling.